SoftwareHeritage/swh-dataset/docs/graph/dataset.rst

 Changelog
 ---------

+- **2026-06-04** and newer: starting with this graph, the MPH changed from PTHash to FMPHGO. swh-graph v12 or newer is needed to read these graphs.
 - Graphs **2024-05-16, 2024-08-23, 2024-12-06, 2025-05-18** and their related history-hosting
   and teaser graphs were compressed inefficiently, causing their ``.graph`` and ``.ef`` files to be 40% thand they should be.